UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 > I know pointers are confusing.
 Don't worry about this as we won't be working with FILE* for much longer

-The stream `stdout` is already created for us.
-However, when writing to a file, we need a new stream with a file as it's destination.
+The stream `stdout` is already created for us, and by default, it pointed to the terminal output.
+However, when writing to a *file*, we need a new stream with a file as it's destination.
 To obtain such a stream, we can use the standard function `fopen_s`, specifying the file path and mode:

 ```C++
 FILE* outputStream;